What is PPAP?

 A list of each dimension noted on the ballooned drawing.
 This list shows the merchandise characteristic, specification, the measurement results and therefore the assessment showing if this dimension is "OK" or "not OK".

-minimum of parts per
+A minimum of 6 parts per

-product process combination is usually stated.
+product / process combination is usually stated.

 11. Material Test Results & Performance Test Results: